-Our SENCO has 11 years experience in this role; both the Head Teacher and Deputy Head have been SENCOs in the past.
+Our SENCO, Danielle Johnson, has 15 years experience in this role; the Head Teacher has been a SENCO in the past.
 The SENCO is part of the senior leadership team.

 The SENCO is allocated time each week to manage SEN provision.